guybrush77/rapidobj/README.md

     </tr>
 </table>

-**`Mesh::num_face_vertices`**
+#### `Mesh::num_face_vertices`

 A mesh face can have three (triangle), four (quad) or more vertices.
 Because the indices array is flat, extra information is required to identify which indices are associated with a particular face.
 The number of vertices for each face [3..255] is stored in the num_face_vertices array.
 The size of the num_face_vertices array is equal to the number of faces in the mesh.
+For example, a mesh whose first face is a triangle, second face a pentagon, third face a quadrilateral and last face a triangle, would store the following data:

 <table>
     <tr>